Landscaping and home insurance: what's covered?

 And so you might be wondering: how much will home insurance cost me?
 The truth is: there’s no one-size-fits-all answer.
 There are several factors insurance companies take into account when figuring out your premiums.

 But instead of searching for a home insurance calculator in Alberta, Canada, which may give you a rough estimate of your homeowners insurance costs in Alberta but won’t be as accurate as one that captures these details, we suggest using our home insurance quoter.
-This no-obligation tool asks all the relevant questions and then compares the home insurance market for you — for free — and presents you with the lowest rates from more than 10 insurance providers in Alberta.
+This no-obligation tool asks all the relevant questions and then compares the home insurance market for you — for free — and presents you with the lowest rates from multiple insurance providers in Alberta.
 By using LowestRates.ca’s Alberta home insurance calculator, your annual insurance bill could be reduced by hundreds of dollars.

 Now let’s get you informed of what home insurance does and doesn’t cover, as well as the different types of coverage you might need if you live in Alberta.